A young Black woman talking about something serious with an older Black woman in the park.

 Post-natal

-If fluoxetine is taken in the last five months of a pregnancy, it can cause a serious condition called persistent pulmonary hypertension of the new-born (PPHN).
-This can make the baby breathe faster and look a bit blue in colour.
+If fluoxetine is taken in the last five months of a pregnancy, studies have shown a small increased risk of persistent pulmonary hypertension of the new-born (PPHN).
+This occurs in the first 24 hours after birth and can make the baby breathe faster and look a bit blue in colour.
 PPHN affects around three in 1,000 babies born to mums who take SSRIs.
 This compares with a rate of two in 1,000 among babies born to mums who do not take SSRIs.
+More recent research has failed to reproduce this finding.
+If you are concerned about this, talk to your doctor and midwife.
+If this does occur, you will need help from your midwife, so it is important they are looking out for symptoms.

-• being irritable and crying a lot
+• being jittery, irritable or constant crying

 Breastfeeding